fwip/mtg_pronouns/reworded_cards.md

 **Artifact**

-At the beginning of each player's upkeep, they puts the top card of their library into their graveyard.
+At the beginning of each player's upkeep, that player puts the top card of their library into their graveyard.

 Wound Reflection 5B
 ---------------